vicentesantos/vicentesantos/README.md

 I'm looking for an opportunity as Intern to get experience, learn each day new things and discovery a new world!<br>
 <br>
 Current learning:
+- C
+- C#
+- CSS
 - HTML
-- CSS
+- Java
 - JS
-- Java
+- MySQL
 - VB.Net
-- C#
-- C

 Thank you!<br>
 <br>